US EXPAT TAX …A CLOSE LOOK

 US WITHHOLDING TAX

 You may be able to have your employer discontinue withholding income tax from all or a part of your wages.
 You can do this if you expect to qualify for the income exclusions under either the bona fide residence test or the physical presence test.
 Withholding from pension payments.
 U.S. payers of benefits from employer deferred compensation plans (such as employer pension, annuity, or profit-sharing plans), individual retirement plans, and commercial annuities generally must withhold income tax from the payments or distributions.
 Withholding will not apply only if you choose exemption from withholding.
 You cannot choose exemption unless you provide the payer of the benefits with a correct taxpayer identification number and a residence address in the United States or a U.S. possession or unless you certify to the payer that you are not a U.S. citizen or resident alien or someone who left the United States to avoid tax.
-For rules that apply to non periodic distributions from qualified employer plans and tax-sheltered annuity plans get Publication 575, Pension and Annuity Income (Including Simplified General Rule).

 FILING EXTENSIONS WHILE ABROAD

-If you are a U.S. citizen or resident and both your tax home and your abode are outside the United States and Puerto Rico on the regular due date of your return, you are automatically granted an extension usually to June 15 to file your return and pay any tax due.
+If you are a U.S. citizen or resident and both your tax home and your abode are outside the United States and Puerto Rico on the regular due date of your return, you are automatically granted an extension usually to June 15 to file your return.
 You do not have to file a special form to receive this extension.
 You must, however, attach a statement to your tax return when you file it showing that you are eligible for this automatic extension.
 It may benefit you to file for an additional extension of time to file.
 You may benefit if, on the due date for filing, you have not yet met either the bona fide residence test or the physical presence test, but you expect to qualify after the automatic extension discussed above and have no tax liability.
 To file for an additional extension, send Form 2350, Application for Extension of Time To file U.S. Individual Income Tax Return, to the Internal Revenue Service Center in Philadelphia or to your local IRS representative.
 Send the form after the close of your tax year but before the end of the first extension.
 If an extension is granted, it will be to a date after you expect to meet the time requirements for the bona fide residence or physical presence test.
 You must attach the approved Form 2350 to your income tax return when you file it.

-FOREIGN BANK and FINANCIAL ACCOUNTS
+FOREIGN BANK & FINANCIAL ACCOUNTS

 TAX AGREEMENTS FOR EXPATRIATES